bradcerasani/bradcerasani.me/content/writing/hue-gallery/index.md

 In this tutorial, we’ll show you how to create the client-side app, work with the Philips Hue API, and build a web-based IoT experience.

-## ZigBee vs. Bluetooth

-ZigBee is a wireless protocol commonly used for mesh networks with simple data requirements.
-In a mesh network, nodes are interconnected and each acts as a wireless transceiver and repeater.
-ZigBee supports tens of thousands of nodes per network and consumes very little power, but it can only transfer simple packets of data.

-Bluetooth is primarily used for point-to-point networking where one device sends data to another.
-Bluetooth can handle more complex data, like file transfers or streaming audio, but it uses more energy and only supports a maximum of seven simultaneous connections.

 ## Getting Started

 1. Let’s start by kicking off a new project.
-At Black Pixel, we have an open-source web starter kit (github.com/bpxl-labs/web-starter) that provides a solid foundation for building modern websites.
+At Black Pixel, we have an open-source [web starter kit](https://github.com/bpxl-labs/hue-gallery) that provides a solid foundation for building modern websites.
 That’s what we’ll use here.

 Once the starter kit’s dependencies are installed with `npm install`, start the local development server with `npm start`.